GabrielGuez/technical-test-fortis/README.md

 # technical-test-fortis

+This repository is owned by Gabriel Guez with an MIT Licence to allow BNPP to use it as they convenience.

-Repo used for python technical test for Fortis AAI.
+This repository is used as a python technical test.

 Before coding, make sure that the tests run correctly on your env.